 Making a fool of yourself online is actually the best place you can make a fool of yourself.
 I know people scare people by saying things like,"The internet is forever."
 But in real life, when you say something stupid, you're usually stuck trying to fix it right away and stuttering through the whole thing and failing to make anything better.
 And it's not like that person is going to change their mind about you later.
 You messed up their opinion of you forever as well.

 When you mess up online, you can step away while you are still emotional to think before you type.
-If need be, type your whole message, with emotions in it and all, up first, and then delete it and write something else that you think will calm the situation down.
+If need be, type your whole message, with emotions in it and all, first, and then delete it and write something else that you think will calm the situation down instead.

 The fact that it's typing instead of speaking makes it easier to deal with at your own pace.